rcs333/VAPiD/README.md

-# ClinVirusSeq
+# VAPiD
-ClinVirusSeq is a ultra-lightweight script for quickly annotating and preparing sequences of well characterized human viruses for sending to NCBI Genbank.
+VAPiD is a ultra-lightweight script for quickly annotating and preparing sequences of well characterized human viruses for sending to NCBI Genbank.
 All you need to get started is a working installation of BioPython, some fasta files of human viruses and an NCBI generated author list.

 Currently tested and working on Windows 10 (although installing BioPython can be a bear), Ubuntu 10.4, and Mac OS X.

-Viruses that ClinVirusSeq has been tested with:
+Viruses that VAPiD has been tested with:
 Nipah, Sendai, Measles, Mumps, Parainfluenzas, Ebola, Rotavirus, Coronaviruses, West Nile Virus, HTLV, HIV, Influenza, Hepatitis, Norovirus, Enterovirus, JC, BK.

 # Installation